yketa/cells/README.md

 ## C++ source files

+These are located in `src/cells`.

 ### Vertex model

 This vertex model implementation is separated in two parts.
-First `mesh.*pp` contains the implementation of the geometrical features of the model, which relies on vertices which are linked together by directed half-edges enabling to move accross the mesh (see `docs/mesh.pdf`).
+First `mesh.*pp` contains the implementation of the geometrical features of the model, which relies on vertices which are linked together by directed half-edges enabling to move across the mesh (see `docs/mesh.pdf`).
 Second `system.*pp` provides a general `VertexModel` class to integrate the dynamics.

 `VertexModel` methods to initialise configurations are defined in `initialisation.cpp`.